LLNL/axom/src/components/lumberjack/docs/sphinx/communicator_class.rst

 ==================

 The Communicator class is an abstract base class that defines the interface for all Communicator classes.
-Concrete instance need to inherit from this class and implement these functions to be used when the Lumberjack class does any communication work.
+Concrete instances need to inherit from this class and implement these functions to be used when the Lumberjack class does any communication work.